gabeweng/gabeweng.github.io/_posts/2020-07-28-checklist.md

 These are the columns in the previous matrix.
 There are 3 types of tests proposed in the CheckList framework:

 #### a.
 Minimum Functionality Test(MFT)
 This test is similar to unit tests in software engineering.
-We create a collection of simple phrases and expected labels and test the model.
-For example,
+We create a collection of  (text, expected label) pairs and test the model on this collection.

+For example, we are testing the negation capability of the model using an MFT test below.

 ![](/images/checklist-mft.png){: .align-center}
 Template: I <span style="color: #E57373;">{NEGATION}</span> <span style="color: #81C784;">{POS_VERB}</span> the <span style="color: #90A4AE;">{THING}</span>